 If you’re using designs that are built by others, make sure they’re “translation-ready”.
-If you’re determined to use one that isn’t translation-ready (for goodness sake, why??) check into third-party options to provide that support.
-For WordPress sites, there are plugins available that offer translation (check this WP Beginner article for some advice).
+If you’re determined to use one that isn’t translation-ready (for goodness sake, why not??) check into third-party options to provide that support.
+For WordPress sites, there are plugins available that offer translation (check this out).
 Depending on the plugin you choose, please remember to include language switchers in the header or footer so visitors not only know they have an option but they can choose their preference easily.

 Long-sightedness, blindness, colour blindness, are all forms of visual abilities you should consider in your design.
 What you can check for:

 - Colour contrast.
 Ensuring your text and buttons have significant colour contrast is a pretty simple method.
-Here’s one simple tool you can use: https://webaim.org/resources/contrastchecker/
+Here’s one simple tool.

 - Don’t rely on colour changes for visual cues.
 When showing errors on the screen, add an icon or include a title to the message.
 Consider adding a visual cue such as font weight or underline text style to linked text in a paragraph, so the links stand out.
 And if you need to include graphs and charts, try making them in black and white first to see if you can still understand them.

 - Use focus indicators.
 Have you noticed the blue outlines that sometimes show up around links, inputs, and buttons?
 These outlines are called focus indicators.
 Focus indicators help people know which element has the keyboard focus and help them understand where they are when navigating your site.
 These are great for visual and mobility impairments including carpal tunnel injuries – AND for those who navigate websites using their keyboard instead of a mouse!